DreamSpoon/KidRidicarus/README.md

 I'd like to thank my arms for staying by my side.
 I'd like to thank my legs for all their support.
 And I'd like to thank my hands especially - I could always count on my hands.

-If there are any more unthanked or unacknowledged contributors, I thank and acknowledge you now: Thanks!
+If there are any more unthanked or unacknowledged contributors then I thank and acknowledge you now: Thanks!

 This repo is maintained by David Loucks.